intel/intel-technology-enabling-for-openshift/kmmo/README.md

 ```$ oc label node dGPU_node_name intel.feature.node.kubernetes.io/dgpu-canary=true```

 Note: `intel.feature.node.kubernetes.io/gpu=true` is labled by NFD to show that Intel dGPU card is detected on the node.
-See [Lables Desctioption](/nfd/README.md#labels-description)
+See [NFD README](/nfd/README.md)

 * Using pre-build Mode to deploy the driver